vsajip/kscript/README.md

 FAQ
 ---

+### How to edit kscript in VS Code?

+See https://magnusgunnarsson.se/offentlig/kscript-in-visual-studio-code-vsc/ for a walkthrough and the required editor configuration.

 ### Why is `kscript` not calling the main method in my `.kts` script?

 There is [no need](https://kotlinlang.org/docs/tutorials/command-line.html#using-the-command-line-to-run-scripts) for a `main` method in a Kotlin script.
 Kotlin `*.kts` scripts can be more simplistic compared to more common kotlin `*.kt` source files.
 The former work without a `main` method by directly running the provided code from top to bottom.
 E.g.